Frequently asked questions

 Do I have to sign up for a volunteer opportunity or can I just show up?

 We require all volunteers to sign up for volunteer opportunities.
-Please follow the Volunteer Steps process.
+Please follow the Volunteer Steps.

 Do I have to attend an orientation before volunteering?

 Our orientations are not mandatory in order to volunteer, but we strongly recommend attending one.
-Please follow the Volunteer Steps process.
+Please follow the Volunteer Steps.

 What forms do I need to complete to volunteer?